Dietrich Fischer-Dieskau

-Recording an array of repertoire (spanning centuries) as musicologist Alan Blyth asserted, "No singer in our time, or probably any other has managed the range and versatility of repertory achieved by Dietrich Fischer-Dieskau.
+Because he recorded an array of repertoire (spanning centuries), musicologist Alan Blyth asserted, "No singer in our time, or probably any other has managed the range and versatility of repertory achieved by Dietrich Fischer-Dieskau.
 Opera, Lieder and oratorio in German, Italian or English came alike to him, yet he brought to each a precision and individuality that bespoke his perceptive insights into the idiom at hand."
 In addition, he recorded in French, Russian, Hebrew, Latin and Hungarian.
 He was described as "one of the supreme vocal artists of the 20th century" and "the most influential singer of the 20th Century".

 Fischer-Dieskau was ranked the second greatest singer of the century (after Jussi Björling) by Classic CD (United Kingdom) "Top Singers of the Century" Critics' Poll (June 1999).
 The French dubbed him "Le miracle Fischer-Dieskau" and Dame Elisabeth Schwarzkopf called him "a born god who has it all."
-At his peak, he was greatly admired for his interpretive insights and exceptional control of his soft, beautiful instrument.
+At his peak, he was greatly admired for his interpretive insights and exceptional control of his soft, beautiful voice.
 He dominated both the opera and concert platforms for over thirty years.

-Early years
+Life and career

 Albert Dietrich Fischer was born in 1925 in Berlin to Albert Fischer, a school principal, and Theodora (née Klingelhoffer) Fischer, a teacher.
 In 1934, his father added the hyphenated "Dieskau" to the family name (through his mother, he was descended from the Kammerherr von Dieskau, for whom Johann Sebastian Bach wrote the "Peasant Cantata").
 He started singing as a child and began formal voice lessons at the age of 16.
 When he was drafted into the Wehrmacht during World War II in 1943, tending horses on the Russian Front, Fischer-Dieskau had just completed his secondary school studies and one semester at the Berlin Conservatory.
 He served in Grenadier Regiment 146 of the 65th Infantry Division south of Bologna in the winter of 1944–45 and entertained his comrades at soldiers' evenings behind the lines.

 He was captured in Italy in 1945 and spent two years as an American prisoner of war.
 During that time, he sang Lieder in POW camps to homesick German soldiers.
 He had a physically and intellectually impaired brother, Martin, who was sent to an institution by the Nazi regime and starved to death.
-His family home was also destroyed during the war.
+Their family home was destroyed during the war.